bbarao/Better-Music-For-Google-Music/readme.md

 ### FAQ

+**Will you put this version on the Chrome store?**

+No.  Legal reasons.
+You need to know how to load an 'unpacked extension'

+**Can I put this on the Chrome store?**

+That would be a poor decision

 **Why doesn't it work after I install?**

 You need to refresh the Google Music Beta page in order for the script to start watching for song changes.